 Here is a selection of academic testimonials from university, college and private tuition students.
 I additionally run various creative workshops and professional cultural events, which have been enjoyed by a diverse range of participants.

-Anthropology of Space Module: Online Digital Learning August 2020
+Anthropology of Space, Place and Landscape: Online Digital Learning, India August 2020

 “As a 3rd year Goldsmiths student, studying BSc Computer Science and Fine Art, I approached Yasmin, a Goldsmiths Social Anthropology lecturer to develop my University Personal Statement as I required professional academic tutoring.
 Over an intense period of 2 weeks, Yasmin meticulously went through each sentence, line by line focusing on the words and phrases to create a robust but balanced academic and personal statement for 4 additional university applications, namely Warwick, St Andrews, Exeter and Edinburgh University.